gdaverdin/bioinfo/Lab-3-:-Variant-Calling-and-Filtering.md

     bwa mem -M -R ’<read group info>’ -p reference.fa raw_reads.fq > aligned_reads.sam

-But we have to use the path the bwa on our cluster.
-Remember, programs are kept in /usr/local/:
+But we have to use the path to bwa on our cluster.
+Remember, on the zcluster, programs are kept in /usr/local/:

     /usr/local/bwa/latest/bwa mem -M -R '@RG\tID:group1\tSM:sample1\tPL:illumina\tLB:lib1\tPU:unit1' chr17.fa Brca1Reads_0.1.fastq Brca1Reads_0.2.fastq > Brca1Reads_aligned.raw.sam

-## Using samtools to manipulate alignment files
+## Convert SAM -> BAM, sort, and mark PCR duplicates

-samtools is a critical set of tools for manipulating, filtering, and converting .sam/.bam alignment files.
+SAM is big.
+Converting to BAM right away saves us some some valuable hard drive space.
+Then we need to sort every read by its alignment coordinate relative to the reference.

 ## Calling SNPs and indels with the GATK Unified Haplotyper